Car insurance is getting more expensive in 2025

 iStock/Eva-Katalin

 Foreign nationals in Switzerland sometimes pay significantly more for their car insurance than Swiss people.
-This is what our recent analysis of full casco insurance premiums shows.
+This is what our analysis (not available in English) of full casco insurance premiums shows.

 Our findings: